 How diverse and inclusive is the University of Salford?

-Breaking into the top 50, Salford is up 20 places in our social inclusion index ranking at 45th.
-Its proportion of students from non-selective state schools (96.8 per cent) is in the top 25, and the proportion of students from deprived areas represents 16 per cent of the intake, putting Salford in the top quarter of UK universities.
-Outreach work aims to raise aspirations among young people from low-participation neighbourhoods around Salford and Greater Manchester.
+Breaking into the top 30, Salford is up 17 places to rank 28th in our social inclusion index.
+Its proportion of students from non-selective state schools (96.3 per cent) is in the top 20.
+Salford recruits 17.8 per cent of students from areas with low participation in higher education (26=).
+The university’s outreach work aims to raise aspirations among young people from neighbourhoods in Salford and Greater Manchester where few young people tend to go to university.

 Everything you need to know about scholarships and bursaries at the University of Salford